cnqiangfu/FastORB-SLAM/readme.md

-# Fast ORB-SLAM Method without Keypoint Descriptors
+# Fast ORB-SLAM without Keypoint Descriptors

-[FastORB-SLAM](https://arxiv.org/abs/2008.09870) is develop based on the ORB-SLAM2, which achieves state-of-the-art performance in terms of accuracy and robustness and runs about twice as fast as ORB-SLAM2.
+[FastORB-SLAM](https://arxiv.org/abs/2008.09870) is developed based on the ORB-SLAM2, it achieves state-of-the-art performance in terms of accuracy and robustness and runs about twice as fast as ORB-SLAM2.

 **DemoShow**: [youtube](https://youtu.be/bFWTT-kGEQ0) or [bilibili](https://www.bilibili.com/video/BV1wT4y1j7hf)